chuanqisun/htmaa-2025/src/posts/week-11/index.md

 Miraculously, the migration worked on the first try.
 AI is such a game changer.

-## Integrating servo
+## Integrating Servo

-Saetbeyol implemented the servo motor control.
+[Saetbyeol](https://fab.cba.mit.edu/classes/863.25/people/SaetbyeolLeeyouk/) implemented the servo motor control.
 When I integrated her work, the servo could not respond to commands from the PC.
-We suspect I/O blocking.

-After investigation, we realized that the communication loop is blocking.
+We suspected I/O blocking.
+After investigation, we realized that the BLE communication loop was blocking:

 ```cpp
   if (isBLEConnected()) {